kunupat/aws-solution-architect-associate-certification-notes/README.md

 Copy objects within S3, rename objects by creating copy and deleting the original, update metadata of object or move objects across S3 locations.

 3. GET
-Retrieve full object or in multi-part by specifying range of bytes
+Retrieve full object or in multi-part by using **Range GET*

 4. DELETE
 Delete single or multiple objects with one DELETE.
 If versioning is disabled, DELETE will permanently deteles the object.
 If versioning is enabled, S3 can delete object version permanently or insert delete marker.
 If DETELE request only contains the key name, S3 will insert delete marker and this becomes current version of the object.
 If you try to GET a object that has delete marker, S3 will respond with 404 NOT FOUND error.